xlaurahu/CorrDiffSCIL/README.md

 ![Animated Hurricane Helene Predictions](https://github.com/xlaurahu/CorrDiffSCIL/blob/main/HurricaneHele.gif)

-## Important Prerequests
+## Important Prerequesits

 In order to deploy CorrDiff NIM, you need to be added to a namespace in NRP Nautilus hypercluster.
 You also need `kubectl` and `kubelogin` from Kubernetes for pulling the container from the NIM.

 If you are currently not in a namespace, please contact your admin.
-To install `kubectl`, follow the instruction [HERE](https://github.com/xlaurahu/CorrDiffSCIL/blob/main/Kubernetes.md).
+To install `kubectl` and gain access to the GPU clusters, follow the instructions [HERE](https://github.com/xlaurahu/CorrDiffSCIL/blob/main/Kubernetes.md).

 ## NGC API Key